betula/betula/resume/README.md

 ### The most valuable last experience

-**[Realar advanced state manager](https://github.com/betula/realar#readme)** - **Founder, software developer, and architector roles** - the progressive Open Source state manager for React that provides the possibility for convenient using object-oriented principles on the same side with functional programming for an application state and actions control.
+**[Realar advanced state manager](https://github.com/betula/realar#readme)** - **Founder, software developer, and architect roles** - _April 2020 – Jul 2021 (1 yr 2 mos)_ - the progressive Open Source state manager for React that provides the possibility for convenient using object-oriented principles on the same side with functional programming for an application state and actions control.

 - Experience in applying the theory of programming to the most difficult issue in the frontend field.
 - Developed a special code style of javascript for the best delivery with an incredible lightweight bundle size.
 - Deep experience with all existing kinds of dependency trackers for the reactive values synchronization.

+<sub>React, Typescript, Npm packages publishing, Webpack, Babel plugin development, Lerna, Low-Level JavaScript, Design Patterns, Performance, Technical writer.</sub>

-**[Card of the Day](http://card-of-the-day.com/get-app)** - **Co-Founder, software developer, and architector roles** - the React Native mobile app.
+**[Card of the Day](http://card-of-the-day.com/get-app)** - **Co-Founder, software developer, and architect roles** - _Nov 2020 – Jul 2021 (8 mos)_ - the React Native mobile app.
 Combination of spiritual and technology knowledgies.

 - Developed the React Native app from the initial commit up to the Apple app store publishing.
 - Understanding of the Apple purchasing process.
 - Experience in native animations, resources caching, and analytics integration.

+<sub>React, React Native, Realar, Native animations, XCode, App Store purchases, RevenueCat, Custom Swipe.</sub>

 ### The experience in the big companies teams